soffes/blog/published/2015-12-07-automated-bundle-version/automated-bundle-version.markdown

 ---
-title: Automated Bundle Version
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# Automated Bundle Version

 Lately I've been using a script to set my apps’ bundle version.